Hogmanay: Possible Norse etymologies

 invoke the hill-men (Icelandic haugmenn, compare Anglo-Saxon hoghmen) or "elves" and banishes the trolls into the sea (Norse á læ 'into the sea').
-Repp furthermore makes a link between "Trollalay/Trolla-laa" and the rhyme recorded in Percy's Relics: "Trolle on away, trolle on awaye.
+Repp furthermore links "Trollalay/Trolla-laa" and the rhyme recorded in Percy's Relics: "Trolle on away, trolle on awaye.
 Synge heave and howe rombelowe trolle on away", which he reads as a straightforward invocation of troll-banning.

 Origins

 It is speculated that the roots of Hogmanay may reach back to the celebration of the winter solstice among the Norse, as well as incorporating customs from the Gaelic celebration of Samhain.
 The Vikings celebrated Yule, which later contributed to the Twelve Days of Christmas, or the "Daft Days" as they were sometimes called in Scotland.
-Christmas was not celebrated as a festival and Hogmanay was the more traditional celebration in Scotland.
+Christmas was not celebrated as a festival, and Hogmanay was the more traditional celebration in Scotland.
 This may have been a result of the Protestant Reformation after which Christmas was seen as "too Papist".

-Hogmanay was also celebrated in the far north of England, down to and including Richmond.
+Hogmanay was also celebrated in the north of England, down to and including Richmond in North Yorkshire.
 It was traditionally known as 'Hagmena' in Northumberland, 'Hogmina' in Cumberland, and 'Hagman-ha' or 'Hagman-heigh' in the North Riding of Yorkshire.

 Customs

 There are many customs, both national and local, associated with Hogmanay.
 The most widespread national custom is the practice of first-footing, which starts immediately after midnight.
 This involves being the first person to cross the threshold of a friend or neighbour and often involves the giving of symbolic gifts such as salt (less common today), coal, shortbread, whisky, and black bun (a rich fruit cake), intended to bring different kinds of luck to the householder.
 Food and drink (as the gifts) are then given to the guests.
-This may go on throughout the early hours of the morning and well into the next day (although modern days see people visiting houses well into the middle of January).
+This may go on throughout the early morning hours and into the next day (although modern days see people visiting houses well into the middle of January).
 The first-foot is supposed to set the luck for the rest of the year.
 Traditionally, tall, dark-haired men are preferred as the first-foot.